ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 ####Snapshot

 * A Snapshot is a compressed binary duplication of the full database structure.
-  This includes the data file and the journals at a given point-in-time.
+  This includes the data file and the journals at a given point in time.
   Therefore it includes fully built indexes and ongoing tasks.
   See [file structure](../../../../server/storage/directory-structure#storage--directory-structure) for more info.

-* Snapshot-backups are available only for **Enterprise subscribers**.
+* Snapshot backups are available only for **Enterprise subscribers**.

 * During restoration -
    * Re-inserting data into the database is not required.